Friends with Benefits (film): Critical response

-The Daily Telegraph's Sukhdev Sandhu felt that Timberlake held his own when working with Mila Kunis.
+The Daily Telegraph's Sukhdev Sandhu felt that Timberlake held his own when working with Kunis.
 Concluding his review, Sandhu presented Friends with Benefits a three out of five stars.
 Betsey Sharkey of the Los Angeles Times praised the acting in the film, opining that "it [brought] a lot of natural life to the party."
 Michael Rechtshaffen of The Hollywood Reporter gave the film a positive review, stating that there was "palpable chemistry" between Timberlake and Kunis.
 Entertainment Weekly writer Owen Gleiberman gave Friends with Benefits a 'B−' grade, exclaiming that while he enjoyed much of the film, he felt that it was inconsistent.

 Mary Pols of Time applauded the film, and wrote that despite the plot being predictable, the film was "elevated by energetic dialogue, the sexual chemistry between the leads and the fact that the miscommunication that keeps bliss at bay ... is plausible."
 Giving Friends with Benefits a three-star rating, The Boston Globe journalist Ty Burr opined that the film "works like a charm."
 He added that it mostly keeps its manic energy in check, and that it plays to chick-flick formulas without ever groveling – which is due almost entirely to the leads."
 Similar sentiments were expressed by Peter Paras of E!.
 Giving it a 'B' grade, Paras asserted that the film was the best romantic comedy film in a long time.
 Melissa Leong of the National Post wrote, "While the film takes jabs at the Hollywood fairy tale, ...
 Gluck adheres to the formula."